- Do-It-Yourself Framing Guide:

 Each instalation situation is different but we'll give you an example:

-First, unrwap the work and begin laying out which works will hang where.
+First, unrwap the work and begin sitting framed works on the floor, deciding which pieces will hang where.
+This can be a time consuming process but needs to be given careful consideration.
+The most powerful work should often be seen as soon as a visitor enters the gallery.
 (This is usually done in consultation with a gallery representative.)
-If your frame sizes are all the same you may want to create groupings of evenly spaced art.
+If your frame sizes are all the same you may want to create groupings by theme.
 Make sure to leave some extra space on the sides to define the group.
-We usually recommend locating the center of the group area with your measuring tape along the floor board, and then measuring up to the center on the wall from that spot.
-Masking or painter's tape can be used to temporarily mark locations on the wall.
-If your frames differ in size you have to decide whether you are going align the tops, bottoms or centers.
+We usually recommend locating the center of the group area with your measuring tape along the floor board, and then measuring up that to the center on the group from that spot.
+Masking tape or post-its can be used to temporarily mark locations on the wall or you can set a point to be measured around using a push-pin.
+If your frames differ in size you have to decide whether to align the tops, bottoms or centers.
 Sometimes the most appropriate arangement for diverse sized work is a free-form display.

-If you are aligning all the work at the top of the frames it is fairly easy to lay a guide line using push pins and nylon cord or masking tape if you can not make holes in the wall.
-Laser chalk beams make the job even easier.
-Calculate the distance from the floor to the top of the frame and create a line using pushpins and cord or masking tape along the length of the wall.
-Use a level to make sure the line is straight.
+If you are aligning all the work at the top of the frames it is fairly easy to string a guide line using push pins and nylon cord.
+Laser levelers can make the job even easier but are costly.
+Calculate the distance from the floor to the top of the frame and create a line using pushpins along the length of the wall.
+Level the line with a leveler.
 (Measuring down from the ceiling or up from the floor can be deceiving depending upon how square the architecture of the room actually is.)
-Calculate the distances between each piece and mark the centers of each frame on the wall.
+Calculate the distances between each piece (usually the same for each piece) and then mark the centers of each frame area on the wall.

 Measure the distance from the center of your wire (pulled taught) to the top of the frame.
 That's how far down you put the hook on the wall.
 Always use at least two hooks about three or four inches apart.
-Sometimes work is hung with strap hangers or Z-bar instead of wire.
-We will help you decide which is best for your work.
+This helps keep the work hanging level.
+Sometimes large works are hung using strap hangers or Z-bar instead of wire.
+We can help you decide which is best for your work.

 When lifting the work into place be sure to always hold the frame by both sides (or have two people lifting the frame into place).
 It is not safe to lift a frame from the top like a suitcase.
 Once the piece is in place, be sure to level it and use some putty on the bottom corners behind the frame to keep it properly aligned..
 We sell Quake Putty for this purpose.

-As a courtesy, be sure to clean up your wrapping paper.
-You may want to save it for repackaging when the installation comes down.
+As a courtesy, be sure to clean up when you've finished installing.
+You may want to save your pakaging materials for repackaging when the installation comes down.
 Be sure to vacuum up any wall dust or small debris.

 |